inlacou/ImageCarousel/README.md

 	imagecarroussel.populate(urls);
 ```
-You can add it inside your CollaspsingToolbarLayout, for example:
+You can add it inside your AppBarLayout, for example:

 ``` xml
 <android.support.design.widget.AppBarLayout